albertocarm/bayescores/README.md

 shown in the Kaplan–Meier plot.
 Such limitations can have a significant impact on the estimation of bayescores.

-This often leads to a phenomenon known as the *“winner’s curse”*: if a trial happens to show a positive result, the magnitude of the observed effect is likely an overestimation of the true effect.

 # A solution: empirical bayesian shrinkage

 To address this, we can apply an empirical shrinkage correction.
-This method uses data from thousands of previous clinical trials to create a more realistic “prior” expectation of treatment effects, pulling our potentially exaggerated results towards a more plausible value.
+This method leverages data from thousands of previous clinical trials to create a more realistic prior expectation of treatment effects, pulling our potentially exaggerated results toward a more plausible value.
+The prior is applied to the dominant endpoint—in this case, long-term survival.
+Applying the Zwet prior is appropriate as a Bayesian regularization mechanism to contain bias under conditions of limited information.
+This approach controls model instability; it does not magically resolve the underlying identifiability problem, which can only be overcome with longer follow-up.
 This package implements two such data-driven priors:

 - **“zwet”**: a general prior based on 23 551 trials from all fields of medicine.